pixie-io/docs.px.dev/content/en/05-use-case-tutorials/database-query-profiling.md

 ---
 title: "Database Query Profiling"
-metaTitle: "Using Pixie | Use Cases | Database Query Profiling"
+metaTitle: "Tutorials | Pixie 101 | Database Query Profiling"
-metaDescription: "Database Query Profiling."
+metaDescription: "Learn how to use Pixie to do database query profiling."
 order: 3
 ---

-Your database could be a bottleneck for your distributed application.
-With Pixie, you can investigate the performance of your requests to make sure database latency is not significantly impacting service latency.
+Service performance issues often turn out to be the result of slow database queries.
+With Pixie, you can easily monitor the performance of your database requests to ensure they do not impact service latency.

+This tutorial features MySQL requests, but Pixie can trace a number of different database protocols including Cassandra, PostgreSQL, and Redis.
+See the full list of supported protocols [here](/about-pixie/data-sources/#supported-protocols).

 This tutorial will demonstrate how to use Pixie to: